edrewitz/wxdata/README.md

 2) Converts GRIB variable keys into variable keys that are in plain language.
     - (e.g. 'r2' ---> '2m_relative_humidity')
 3) Has a scanner that checks if the data files on your PC are up to date with those on the data server.
-   - This is a safeguard to protect newer developers from getting temporary IP bans from the various data servers.
+   - This is a safeguard to protect newer developers from getting temporary IP address bans from the various data servers.
    - Improves performance by preventing the potential of repetative downloading the same dataset.

 **WxData Module List**